vishnupal/Hybrid_cloud_task_1/README.md

   }
 }
 ```
-### i create instance and install httpd , php , git etc on top of ec2 instance
+### I create instance and install httpd , php , git etc on top of ec2 instance  and ip address save in the publicip.txt file

 ```
 resource "aws_instance" "Hybrid_instance" {